 - Approval of the student’s major professor and/or graduate committee.

 - Approval of the Graduate Coordinator from the minor area.

 - An MSU Graduate Faculty member from the minor area who serves as minor professor on the student’s graduate committee.

 - A 3.00 GPA on the minor coursework.

 Transfer credit can be accepted for courses that are relevant in content toward completion of a degree and fall within the eight-year time limit for an educational specialist degree.
-A Transfer Approval form signed by the student's graduate committee must be submitted to the Graduate School with an official transcript (unless the transcript was submitted with the student's admission application).
-See the Transfer Credit section and the Transferred and Shared Credit Hours section for additional details.
+A Transfer Approval Form signed by the student's graduate committee must be submitted to the Graduate School with an official transcript (unless the transcript was submitted with the student's admission application).
+See Transferred and Shared Credit Hours section for additional details.